 In the early hours of March 18, 1990, Harris died in his sleep of a heart attack in his Chicago hotel room after performing for a sold out crowd at the Regal Theater.

-Here are three tips to live longer and build a stronger heart:
+In memory of Robin, here are three tips to live longer and build a stronger heart:

 1. De-stress your heart – Unplug yourself from the news cycle and your email.
 It’s good for you and your heart.
 Stress raises blood pressure, heart rate, and levels of the stress hormone cortisol.
 These days, people are less and less capable of leaving stress at the office because everyone is connected 24/7, but you need to do it, at least for your heart’s sake.